likewise/newhopearm/cm0/README.md

 `test/client.c` and `test/server.c` files.
 The server side performs the computations from the API function `newhope_keygen` before it sends the message A and the computations from the API function `newhope_shareda` after it received message B. The client side performs the computations from the API function `newhope_sharedb` after it received message A and before it sends message B.

-# Troubleshooting
+# Solutions for possible communication issues
 Due to the usage of two different libraries we encountered two pitfalls the code can run into.
 These errors only occur during testing.
 A single library usage for a real world application would not suffer these shortcomings.

-* We experienced that the host scripts and the code on the Cortex-M0 get out of sync.
-In this case `make runClient` should be called, which will prompt `> Waiting for signal..`.
-If the rest button is pressed the host and Cortex-M0 should be in sync again.
+* If the host and the Cortex-M0 get out of sync, `make runClient` should be called.
+The terminal will prompt `> Waiting for signal..`.
+If the reset button is pressed the host and the Cortex-M0 should be in sync again.

-* We experienced that the output of `make runMemsize` is not printed.
-In this case we found that calling the `make runSpeed`,`make runMemsize`,`make runMemsize` solves that issue.
+* If the output of `make runMemsize` is not printed, calling `make runSpeed` and two consecutive times `make runMemsize` should solve that issue.